Grauwdy/InstallingADinAZ/README.md

 </p>

 <h1>Installing Active Directory in Azure</h1>
-This lab demonstrates the steps I took to install Active Directory using Azure.
-I will be using this as the foundation for labs I will do in the future.
-I will be using two VMs on Azure that are on the same vnet.
-This particular lab will focus on just one of the VMs, which will be used to install Active Directory and configured to be the domain controller.
-The other VM will be used as a client that will join later in a future lab. <br />
+In this lab, I'll walk you through the steps I took to set up Active Directory using Azure.
+Think of it as the starting point for some cool labs I've got planned ahead.
+We're working with two Virtual Machines on Azure, hanging out in the same virtual network.
+For now, our focus is on one VM—it's going to be our hero, installing Active Directory and becoming the domain controller.
+The other VM?
+Well, it's gearing up to join the adventure in a future lab as our trusty client. <br />

 <h2>Environments and Technologies Used</h2>